PelionIoT/nanostack-border-router/README.md

 | `backhaul-next-hop`                   | The next-hop value for the backhaul default route; should be a link-local address of a neighboring router, default: empty (on-link prefix).
 Example format: `fe80::1` |
 | `backhaul-mld`                        | Enable sending Multicast Listener Discovery reports to backhaul network when a new multicast listener is registered in mesh network.
 Values: true or false |

+Note: Static IPv6 configuration with Wi-SUN is currently not allowed.
+Please use automatic configuration instead.

 ### 6LoWPAN ND border router options

 | Field                               | Description                                                   |